 By default you need to reference the display (read: string) value of a dual field in set analysis versus the numerical value.
-I personally think this is a weird behavior of Qlik Sense[®], however it is what it is.
+We personally think this is a strange behavior of Qlik Sense®.
 The downside to this is that string operations are much slower than numerical ones.
 To overcome this you need to leverage advanced search within set analysis.

-Example: Use set analysis to filter down to dual value with numerical value of 1
+Example: Use set analysis to filter down to dual value with a numerical value of 1